twibiral/obsidian-execute-code/README.md

 ## Known Problems

+- On Linux, Snap/Flatpak/AppImage installations of Obsidian run in an isolated environment.
+As such, they will not have access to any of your installed programs.
+If you are on Linux, make sure to install the `.deb` version of Obsidian.
+If your distro isn't compatible with `.deb` files, you may see issues.
 - Missing when `run` button after switching the theme: Try to close and reopen your notes and wait for a few minutes.
 It seems like obsidian doesn't call the postprocessors after the theme switch.
 - Pre- / Post-blocks may not be executed if the file contains duplicate code blocks.